peteroupc/MailLib/docs/PeterO.Mail.Message.md

 The parameter <i>str</i>
  is null.

+### ToMailtoUri

+    public string ToMailtoUri();

+Generates a MailTo URI (uniform resource identifier) corresponding to this message.
+The following header fields, and only these, are used to generate the URI: To, Cc, Bcc, In-Reply-To, Subject, Keywords, Comments.
+The message body is included in the URI only if this message has a text media type and uses a supported character encoding ("charset" parameter).
+The To header field is included in the URI only if it has display names or group syntax.

+<b>Return Value:</b>

+A MailTo URI corresponding to this message.

 ### ToMailtoUrl

     public string ToMailtoUrl();

+<b>Deprecated.</b> Renamed to ToMailtoUri.

-Generates a "mailto:" URL corresponding to this message.
-The following header fields, and only these, are used to generate the URL: To, Cc, Bcc, In-Reply-To, Subject, Keywords, Comments.
-The message body is included in the URL only if this message has a text media type and uses a supported character encoding ("charset" parameter).
-The To header field is included in the URL only if it has display names or group syntax.
+Generates a MailTo URI (uniform resource identifier) corresponding to this message.
+The following header fields, and only these, are used to generate the URI: To, Cc, Bcc, In-Reply-To, Subject, Keywords, Comments.
+The message body is included in the URI only if this message has a text media type and uses a supported character encoding ("charset" parameter).
+The To header field is included in the URI only if it has display names or group syntax.

 <b>Return Value:</b>

-A "mailto:" URL corresponding to this message.
+A MailTo URI corresponding to this message.